Jaroslaw1980/spark-hadoop-install/README.md

 ```
 https://github.com/cdarlint/winutils
 ```
-click the green <Code> button and choose the option do download zip archive uzip the archive and place it in hadoop folder
+click the green *Code* button and choose the option do download zip archive uzip the archive and place it in c:\hadoop folder

 ## 4. Add user variables